Two short, erratic flights end in tragedy: Could they be linked?

-WASHINGTON (BLOOMBERG) - Once again, an almost brand new Boeing Co 737 Max 8 crashes not long after takeoff as it flies erratically and pilots ask to return to the airport.
+WASHINGTON • Once again, an almost brand new Boeing 737 Max 8 has crashed not long after take-off, as it flew erratically and pilots asked to return to the airport.

-The crash on Sunday morning (March 10) of a jetliner in Ethiopia bears unmistakable similarities to the Oct 29 tragedy off the coast of Indonesia involving the same model, prompting questions about whether a design issue that arose during the earlier accident could be to blame.
+The crash on Sunday morning of a jetliner in Ethiopia bears unmistakable similarities to the Oct 29 tragedy off the coast of Indonesia involving the same plane model, prompting questions about whe-ther a design issue that arose du-ring the earlier accident could be to blame.

 The stakes for Boeing and one of its most popular models are enormous.
-But veteran crash investigators and the airline say there's too little data to draw a direct tie between the two at this stage of the investigation.
+But veteran crash investigators and the airline say there is too little data to draw a direct link between the two at this stage of the investigation.

-US pilot unions, who were critical of Boeing after the Indonesia accident for withholding information on design changes in the 737 Max, were also cautious.
+United States pilot unions, which were critical of Boeing after the Indonesia accident for withholding information on design changes in the B-737 Max 8, were also cautious.

-"We would never speculate on the accident or anything at this point because it's just too new," said Captain Jon Weaks, president of the Southwest Airlines Pilots Association.
+"We would never speculate on the accident or anything at this point because it is just too new," said Captain Jon Weaks, president of the Southwest Airlines Pilots Association.

-Flight ET302 took off from Addis Ababa about a little before 8.40am local time and went down about six minutes later, killing all 157 aboard, according to a statement from the company.
+Ethiopian Airlines Flight ET302 took off from Addis Ababa a little before 8.40am local time and went down about six minutes later, killing all 157 on board, according to a statement from the company.

 The plane's initial flight track was very unusual at a time when airliners typically climb steadily to get safely away from terrain and to reach altitudes where engines burn more efficiently.

-Instead, it twice descended briefly during the first two-and-a-half minutes after liftoff, according to tracking data provided by FlightRadar24.com.
-The plane's "vertical speed was unstable after take off", the company said in a tweet.
+Instead, the plane twice descended briefly during the first 2½ minutes after take-off, according to tracking data provided by FlightRadar24.com.
+Its "vertical speed was unstable after take-off", the company said in a tweet.

-"You want to keep the airplane climbing, even during flap retraction, to get it away from the ground," said Mr John Cox, president of Safety Operating Systems and a former airline pilot who participated in dozens of crash investigations.
+Mr John Cox, president of Safety Operating Systems and a former airline pilot who has participated in dozens of crash investigations, said: "You want to keep the airplane climbing, even during flap retraction, to get it away from the ground.

-Because the plane was apparently out of range of FlightRadar24's Addis Ababa ground station, the flight track doesn't include the last few minutes of the flight, including its final dive.
+As the plane was apparently out of range of FlightRadar24's Addis Ababa ground station, the flight track does not include the last few minutes of the flight, including its final dive.

-Photos of the wreckage indicate it hit at a high speed and broke into small pieces.
+Photos of the wreckage indicate that it hit the ground at a high speed and broke into small pieces.

 Ethiopian Airlines issued a statement cautioning that "further investigation will be carried out to find the cause of the accident".

-Lion Air Flight 610 dove into the Java Sea in October about 11 minutes after takeoff as pilots struggled to handle a malfunction that prompted an automatic safety device on the plane to repeatedly command a dive.
+Last October, Indonesia's Lion Air Flight JT610 dove into the Java Sea about 11 minutes after take-off as pilots struggled to handle a malfunction that prompted an automatic safety device on the plane to repeatedly command a dive.

 While Indonesian investigators have identified multiple failures of the airline's maintenance and raised questions about the pilots' actions, one of the factors under review in the investigation is Boeing's design.

-The US Federal Aviation Administration is working with the Chicago-based plane-maker on a possible software change to reduce the chances that such a failure could cause an accident in the future.
+The US Federal Aviation Administration (FAA) is working with the Chicago-based plane-maker on a possible software change to reduce the chances that such a failure could cause an accident in future.

-The FAA, which certified the 737 Max and would most likely take the lead on ordering fixes to the plane if any new flaws are discovered, said it is "closely monitoring developments" in the investigation.
+The FAA, which certified the B-737 Max 8 and would most likely take the lead on ordering fixes to the plane if any new flaws are discovered, said it is "closely monitoring developments" in the investigation.

-One difference between the two crashes: Indonesia Air said pilots on prior flights with the doomed jet had reported mechanical problems.
-The crew of the Ethiopian 737 hadn't reported any mechanical issues on an earlier flight from Johannesburg, the airline said.
+One difference between the two crashes: Indonesian investigators said pilots on prior flights with the doomed jet had reported mechanical problems.
+The crew of the Ethiopian Airlines B-737 had not reported any mechanical issues on an earlier flight from Johannesburg, the airline said.

-The Lion Air plane lost altitude dozens of times before it crashed as the jet's computers, thinking it was in danger of losing control, continually tried to push down its nose.
+The Lion Air plane lost altitude dozens of times before it crashed as the jet's computers, thinking it was in danger of losing control, continually tried to push its nose down.

 The pilots countermanded the aircraft's software over and over, pulling it back into climbs, until they failed to do so and it crashed.

-The Ethiopian plane's flight track is at least partially similar, said Capt Cox, who flew earlier versions of the 737 during his career.
+The Ethiopian plane's flight track is at least partially similar, said Mr Cox, who flew earlier versions of the B-737 during his former career.

-Many other things could have caused the plane to climb and descend, Capt Cox said.
+Many other things could have caused the plane to climb and descend, Mr Cox said.

 For example, if pilots were handling an unrelated emergency and were planning to return to the airport, they could have deviated from their altitude simply as a result of being distracted by the emergency, he said.

-"All 737 pilots have been made aware of the potential and what would cause it," Capt Cox said.
+"All B-737 pilots have been made aware of the potential and what would cause it," Mr Cox said.

 Other carriers say they are monitoring the latest accident.